 A Sports Hernia injury can be frustrating for both athletes and doctors.
 Also known as Athletic Pubalgia, sports hernias are injuries to the core muscles, groin and abdominal region that are important for stability during athletic movements.
 A sports hernia injury can be extremely painful with activity and a full recovery often requires medical intervention.
 There are several non-surgical treatment options for sports hernia recovery and chiropractic therapy can help.

 Sports hernias are not your typical hernias.
-With a traditional hernia, there is protrusion of internal organs or tissue through a weak area of the surrounding muscles and connective tissue.
+With a traditional hernia, there is protrusion of internal organs or soft tissue through a weak area of the surrounding muscles and connective tissue.
 Sometimes, the protrusion can be visible and palpable during a physical exam.
 With a sports hernia, there are no visible or palpable bulges but there are torn muscles or torn connective tissues causing groin pain.
 Sports hernias are often intially diagnosed as a groin muscle strain.
 The common muscles injured with athletic pubalgia and sports hernia are the lower abdominal muscles and adductor muscles of the leg.
 The physician can confirm a torn groin muscle or torn abdominal muscle with specific orthopedic tests and muscle tests during the physical exam.
 If you have a history of back pain or hip pain, it may also lead to core weakness and a sports hernia.

 How Do Sports Hernias And Athletic Pubalgia Develop?